True Self-Worth: The Inside-Out Approach

 Self-worth, what does that mean to you?

-Today, I'll share what self-worth feels like when done from an "inside-out approach" and the signs of low self-worth.
-It’s important to understand where you are with how you value yourself, to know where you want to go.
+Today, I'll share what self-worth feels like from an "inside-out approach" and the signs of low self-worth.
+It’s important to understand where you stand in terms of how you value yourself, to know how to build your self-worth.

-If you've read even a small amount of the articles at The Mindful Movement, you may guess, self-worth is grounded in early experiences.
-If, as a child, you were encouraged to voice your opinion and taught that it was important, engage in areas about which you were curious, and had role models for positive self-talk, you might have unshakable self-worth today.
+If you've read even a small amount of the articles at The Mindful Movement, you may guess, that self-worth is grounded in early experiences.
+If, as a child, you were encouraged to voice your opinion and taught that it was important, had opportunities to engage in areas about which you were curious, and had role models for positive self-talk, you might have unshakable self-worth today.

 If, on the contrary, you didn’t have the above growing up, it’s understandable you may not feel so secure with yourself as an adult.
-I share a few more examples of the possible causes of low self worth in this weeks video.
+I share a few more examples of the possible causes of low self-worth in this recent video about self-worth.

 It's Never too Late to Regain your Self-Worth

 Besides the "inside-out approach," the only other option is the "outside-in approach."
-This is the belief that you need to achieve a certain level of success, or have a fancy car/house/expensive material thing to be worthy.
-And in this approach, your worth is tied to external things and can be taken away or never reached in the first place.
+This is the belief that you need to achieve a certain level of success or have a fancy car/house/expensive material thing to be worthy.
+In this approach, your worth is tied to external things and can be taken away or never reached in the first place.
 This is the approach that our culture has most of us living from.

 It’s a challenge, sometimes, to BELIEVE you have value and worth, but it is possible.
 To move towards a deep sense of love for yourself, you need to first be aware of what behaviors hold you back from unwavering self-worth.